spex-xray/heamc/README.md

 # SPEX High-Energy Astrophysical Model Comparison (HEAMC)

 The HEAMC program is used to generate SPEX output directly comparable to other spectral codes.
+See the [SPEX HEAMC website](https://personal.sron.nl/~jellep/heamc/) for more information.

 # Install